Incoming Student Frequently Asked Questions

 - More information about telephone, computing and cable television is available from Computing and Information Services

-A. There is eleven-and-a-half inches of clearance under all beds, except that Perkins beds have twenty inches of clearance.
+A. There is eleven-and-a-half inches of clearance under all beds.
 Some of the beds frames are metal with round feet.
 Some of the bed frames are wooden with big square feet.
 If you are thinking about putting risers under the feet, check that they could accommodate the large legs - or wait until you get here and know what your bed looks like.

 The Brown Bookstore and other vendors sell bed risers that will elevate the bed frame about five or six inches while still providing a solid and safe footing on the floor (these commercial products are made of plastic and are less likely to scar the floor).